Disciple whom Jesus loved: James, brother of Jesus

-Tabor also cites a passage of Jesus referring to James as "my beloved" (twice) in the apocryphal Second Apocalypse of James as indicating James to be the beloved disciple.
+Tabor also cites a passage of Jesus referring to James as "my beloved" (twice) in the second century apocryphal Second Apocalypse of James as indicating James to be the beloved disciple.
 This passage reads:

 Reasons for concealing the identity by name

-Theories about the reference usually include an attempt to explain why this anonymizing idiom is used at all, rather than stating an identity.
+Theories about the reference often include an attempt to explain why this anonymizing idiom is used at all, rather than stating an identity.

 Suggestions accounting for this are numerous.
 One common proposal is that the author concealed his name due simply to modesty.
 Another is that concealment served political or security reasons, made necessary by the threat of persecution or embarrassment during the time of the Gospel's publication.
 The author may have been a highly placed person in Jerusalem who was hiding his affiliation with Christianity, or the anonymity may have been appropriate for one living the withdrawn life of an ascetic, and one of the many unnamed disciples in the Gospel may have been either the beloved disciple himself or others under his guidance, who out of the humility of their ascetic commitment hid their identity or subsumed their witness under that of their spiritual master.

-Martin L. Smith, a member of the Society of St. John the Evangelist, writes that the author of the Gospel of John may have deliberately obscured the identity of the beloved disciple so readers of the gospel may better identify with the disciple's relationship with Jesus:
+Martin L. Smith, a member of the Society of St John the Evangelist, writes that the author of the Gospel of John may have deliberately obscured the identity of the beloved disciple so readers of the gospel may better identify with the disciple's relationship with Jesus: